Skip to main content

 Misjudging Boundaries

 Underestimating a competitor’s hidden capacity or cash reserves can backfire into a costly price war.
+Always stress-test scenarios where the rival secures emergency funding, diverts global supply, or receives government support so that you know how you will respond if the constraint loosens unexpectedly.

 Collateral Damage